Didi11111/QHO541_Advanced_DataBase_System/README.md

 ### 5. Defining Models with Mongoose:

 Mongoose models provide an interface to the MongoDB collection.
-In our chat, we discussed models like `movies` and `comments`.
 For example:

 ```javascript
 const mongoose = require("mongoose");